Union of South Africa: Final days of the South Africa Act and legacy

 Most English-speaking whites in South Africa supported the United Party of Jan Smuts, which favoured close relations with the United Kingdom and the Commonwealth, unlike the Afrikaans-speaking National Party, which had held anti-British sentiments and was opposed to South Africa's intervention in the Second World War.
-Some Nationalist organisations, like the Ossewa Brandwag, were openly supportive of Nazi Germany during the Second World War.

-Most English-speaking South Africans were opposed to the creation of a republic, many of them voting "no" in the 5 October 1960 referendum.
-But due to the much larger number of Afrikaans-speaking voters, the referendum passed, leading to the establishment of a republic in 1961.
+Some Nationalist organisations, like the Ossewabrandwag, were openly supportive of Nazi Germany during the Second World War.
+Additionally, most English-speaking South Africans were opposed to the creation of a republic, many of them voting "no" in the 5 October 1960 referendum.
+But due to the much larger number of Afrikaans-speaking voters, the referendum passed, leading to the establishment of a republic on 31 May 1961.
 The government led by the National Party consequently withdrew South Africa from the Commonwealth.
 Following the results of the referendum, some whites in Natal, which had an English-speaking majority, called for secession from the Union.
 Five years earlier, some 33,000 Natalians had signed the Natal Covenant in opposition to the plans for a republic.

 Subsequently, the National Party government had passed a Constitution that repealed the South Africa Act.
 The features of the Union were carried over with very little change to the newly formed Republic.
 The decision to transform from a Union to Republic was narrowly decided in the referendum.
 The decision together with the South African Government's insistence on adhering to its policy of apartheid resulted in South Africa's de facto expulsion from the Commonwealth of Nations.